NatalieThurlby/multiverse/README.md

   <img height=200 src="docs/images/logo.png">
 </p>

-`plausible` is a Python package for multiverse analysis: a type of sensitivity analysis, which investiages the space of statistical models that plausibly describe the data.
+`plausible` is a Python package for multiverse analysis: a type of sensitivity analysis, which investigates the space of statistical models that plausibly describe the data.

 <!-- TODO: Link to sphinx and don't put much detail here
 ## Team